lamps-wg/documentsigning-eku/draft-ietf-lamps-documentsigning-eku.md

 {{!RFC5280}} specifies several extended key purpose identifiers for X.509 certificates.
 In addition, several extended key purpose identifiers were added{{!RFC7299}} as public OIDs under the IANA PKIX Extended key purpose identifiers arc.
-While usage of the any extended key usage value is bad practice for publicly trusted certificates, there is no public and general extended key purpose identifiers explicitly assigned for Document Signing certificates.
+While usage of the any extended key usage value is bad practice for publicly trusted certificates, there is no public and general extended key purpose identifier explicitly assigned for Document Signing certificates.
 The current practice is to use id-kp-emailProtection, id-kp-codeSigning or vendor defined Object IDs for general document signing purposes.